Conserve Water and Save Money

 Smart controllers and rain sensors help you save water by automatically shutting off your sprinklers if it rains.
 Some controllers will adjust sprinkler run times based on the amount of rain you get.

-With a hot summer, it’s important to save water.
+With a hot summer ahead of us, it’s important to start saving water now.
 Use these water conservation tips that will help you save water and money.
-Get more valuable water conservation tips and sign up for one of the town’s Free Water Wiser Workshops here.
+Get more valuable tips and sign up for one of the town’s Free Water Wiser Workshops here.